 What Do I Need to Make Hibiscus-Green Iced Tea?

 You’ll also need liquid stevia.
 You may not know that I have a stevia plant of my own.
 Growing stevia is effortless once the plant itself is stable.
-I prefer using stevia from my garden or liquid stevia because you have more control over it.
+I prefer using stevia from my garden or liquid stevia because I have more control over it.
 Plus, liquid stevia blends into drinks without leaving clumps.

 Hibiscus-Green Iced Tea Recipe

-Hibiscus-Green Iced Tea
+Hibiscus-Green Iced Tea (Vegan)

 Ingredients